 The man holding the brown derby maneuvered around file cabinets and column-sized stacks of folders in his search for the voice's owner.
 After almost fifteen minutes of fumbling about the dimly-lit room, he came upon a set of twin brothers chained to a table as drab in appearance as they were.

-“Yes,” said Mr. Lazarus.
+"Yes," said Mr. Lazarus.
 That was the last word he would say for the next forty-five minutes, not because he was shy or because he didn't have questions for the twins, but because he wasn't given the chance to speak again.
-Every time the man in the light gray suite, Mr. Epimethius, would stop talking long enough for Mr. Lazarus to speak, his brother in the dark gray, Mr. Prometheus, would add something that he had either forgotten or had not thought of.
+Every time the man in the light gray suit, Mr. Epimethius, would stop talking long enough for Mr. Lazarus to speak, his brother in the dark gray suit, Mr. Prometheus, would add something that he had either forgotten or had not thought of.
 So, when all was said and done, Mr. Lazarus had signed scroll after scroll and had initialed one sheet of papyrus after another until he was so confused that he actually lost his equilibrium for several seconds.
-He was then escorted to the door through a thick haze that had recently begun to overwhelm the brother's office by the same robbed figure that he had met outside.
+He was then escorted to the door through a thick haze that had recently begun to overwhelm the brother's office by the same robed figure that he had met outside.